Windmill-City/fcpu-zh-cn/readme.md

 ### Procedures

 Procedure support through the `call`, `ret`, `enter`, and `leave` mnemonics, with semantics closely resembling x86.
+`bp` stores the address of the beginning of the current function's stack frame, enabling access to local variables.

 `call` saves the return address by pushing it onto the stack, then transfers control to the target label or address.
 This allows nested and recursive procedure calls.
 Same as: